DataDog/hiring-engineers/answers.md

 Having the right electric supply according to the demand is challenging since the electric supply are heterogeneous :
 - Nuclear power is very powerfull, cheap, but has alot of inertia (we cannot start a power plant in 2min, not even in 2 days) and have pollution concern
 - Renewable energy are clean but unpredictable (what can we do if we need electricity and there is no wind and no sun?)
-- Coal, oil, gaz plant are not clean power, expensive, but fast to deploy
+- Coal, oil, gas plant are not clean power, expensive, but fast to deploy
 - Hydro energy is fast, clean and can [store energy in potential energy form](https://en.wikipedia.org/wiki/Pumped-storage_hydroelectricity).
 But are scarce.

 To understand better the issue bring by the lack of electricity storage, we can use Datadog to graph the real time production of electricity in France by type.